-The Shaggy Mane, occasionally called the Lawyers Wig, is an easy to recognize mushroom.
+The Shaggy Mane mushroom, occasionally called the Lawyers Wig, is an easy to recognize mushroom.
 This beautiful and kind of edible mushroom likes to grow in tight groups.
-The Shaggy Mane has an elongated shaggy cap, with brownish scales at the apex of the cap and white stem that is straight and very smooth.
+The Shaggy Mane has an elongated shaggy cap, with brownish scales at the apex of the cap and a white stem that is straight and very smooth.
 It is also called the Shaggy Ink Cap Mushroom.

 To get enough of these for the dyeing process, you can try soaking them in water for a few days to absorb the spores and then pour the water out onto your lawn, sometimes this is quite successful, other times not so much.

 There is much said about the effects of eating these with alcohol, seems some people react badly when consuming these with alcohol.
 The alcohol inky cap, Coprinus atramentarius is the one that can make you very sick if alcohol has been consumed a day or two before eating them or even consuming alcohol a day or two after eating them.
 To be on the safe side, I would forgo alcohol during the same period for the shaggy mane.